SystemsApproach/book/security/crypto.rst

 8.2.3 Public-Key Ciphers
 ------------------------

-An alternative to secret-key ciphers is public-key, ciphers.
+An alternative to secret-key ciphers is public-key ciphers.
 Instead of a single key shared by two participants, a public-key cipher uses a pair of related keys, one for encryption and a different one for decryption.
 The pair of keys is “owned” by just one participant.
 The owner keeps the